Our cookies

 You have to pay £2 a day to roam in the EU.
 They do let you use up to your entire data allowance while abroad.
 But the lack of inclusive roaming makes them a poor choice for going to the EU in our eyes.

-Roaming was turned on automatically, so we didn’t have to go fiddling around in our account settings to get it working.
+Roaming is turned on automatically on Sky, so there was no need for us to go messing around in our account settings to get it to work.

 Just after we turned off flight mode we got a text from Sky welcoming us and giving us all the information about roaming costs in the destination we were in.

-We got 4G where we expected we would and both signal strength and data speeds were healthy.
+We were connected to 4G signal where we thought we would, and we got good signal strength and data speeds.

 Overall, we like that Sky’s EU roaming works without any issue, just like it does in the UK.
 But we haven’t tested it beyond the EU.